How to Open a Company in Switzerland

 1. Select a legal form and location: Choose the legal form and jurisdiction that best suits your business needs and goals.
 Consider factors such as liability, taxation, capital requirements, and management structure.

 2. Choose and reserve a company name: After you know what legal form you are establishing; you can select a name for your company that is unique and distinguishable.
 Different legal forms and jurisdictions have their own naming requirements which should be adhered to.
-If necessary, reserve the chosen company name with the commercial register to ensure that it is available for use.
+To ensure that your desired company name can be used, you should check in advance whether it is already in use.
+This can be done through the Swiss Commercial Registry database (Zefix) or the respective cantonal commercial registry.
+However, the name is only officially protected once it has been registered.

 4. Register the company with the commercial register: Next, it is time to submit all the required documents, including the notarised Articles of Association and identification documents of shareholders and directors, to the local Commercial Register where your company will be based.
 Upon approval, you will be issued with a registration certificate which validates the existence of your company in Switzerland.